Lissy93/awesome-privacy/README.md

 **[Azire](https://www.azirevpn.com/)** |  Azire is a Swedish VPN provider, who owns their own hardware with physically removed storage and a no logging policy.
 Pricing starts at €3.25/mo, with crypto (including XMR) supported.
 Note that they've not yet been audited, and client applications are not open source, for more info, see [#140](https://github.com/Lissy93/personal-security-checklist/issues/140).
 **[IVPN](https://www.ivpn.net/)** | Independently Security Audited VPN with anonymous signup, no logs, no cloud or customer data stored, open-source apps and website.
 Strong ethics: no trackers, no false promises, no surveillance ads.
 Accepts various payment methods including crypotcurrencies.
 **[ProtonVPN](https://protonvpn.com/)** | From the creators of ProtonMail, ProtonVPN has a solid reputation.
 They have a full suit of user-friendly native mobile and desktop apps.
 ProtonVPN is one of the few "trustworthy" providers that also offer a free plan
 **[OVPN](https://www.ovpn.com/)** | A court-proven VPN service with support for Wireguard and OpenVPN support, and optional ad-blocking.
-Running on dedicated hardware, with no hardrives
+Running on dedicated hardware, with no hard drives

 #### Word of Warning
 - *A VPN does not make you anonymous - it merely changes your public IP address to that of your VPN provider, instead of your ISP.
 Your browsing session can still be linked back to your real identity either through your system details (such as user agent, screen resolution even typing patterns), cookies/ session storage, or by the identifiable data that you enter.
 [Read more about fingerprinting](https://pixelprivacy.com/resources/browser-fingerprinting/)*